Brief data for post-5- tension post

 2- Get the area of the channel from the relevant table 1-5, Agross=10.00 inch2.

-The I shape consists of two thickened portions for the flange with width=tf-tw=3″ and the thickness is equal to 0.65″.
+The I shape consists of two thickened portions for the flange, with width=tf-tw=3″ and thickness equal to 0.65″.

 The middle portion is the web with a height of 15 inches and a width equal to 0.40 inches.